jonnonz1/nz-statute-book/acts/public/2008/policing-act-2008.md

 (b) the powers of a constable to execute any warrant, order, or other process of any court or of any Judge, Community Magistrate, or Justice:
 (c) the powers of a constable to execute any unexecuted process for the arrest of any person without having the process in his or her possession:
 (d) where authorised by a constable to arrest a person for an offence, the powers of a constable to arrest that person:
-(e) the powers of a constable under sections 32, 33, and 37 of this Act:
+(e) the powers of a constable under sections 32 and 33 of this Act:
+(ea) the powers of a constable under section 11 of the Search and Surveillance Act 2012:
 (f) the powers of a constable to search a person in the lawful custody of the Police:
 (g) the powers of a constable to transport, or accompany during transport, a person in the lawful custody of the Police to or from any destination.

 ### 5
-The power in clause 4(b) does not include the power to stop a vehicle under section 314B of the Crimes Act 1961.
+The power in clause 4(b) does not include the power to stop a vehicle under section 121 of the Search and Surveillance Act 2012.

 ### 6
 For the purpose of clause 4(d), whatever state of mind is necessary in order for the arrest to be lawfully made, it is sufficient if the constable who authorises the arrest to be made has that state of mind.